An operator learning perspective on parameter-to-observable maps

-By the concavity of $r\mapsto \rho_{\mathrm{EE}}(r)$ in the range $[r_0, r_1]$ and affine structure of $r\mapsto \rho_{\mathrm{FF}}(r)$, we deduce the following two insights: \begin{enumerate}[label=(I\arabic*),topsep=1.67ex,itemsep=0.5ex,partopsep=1ex,parsep=1ex] \item \sfit{(\ref{item:ee} is better for rough QoIs)} $\rho_{\mathrm{EE}}(r) > \rho_{\mathrm{FF}}(r)$ for $r_0< r < -1/2$ and \item \sfit{(\ref{item:ff} is better for smooth QoIs)} $\rho_{\mathrm{EE}}(r) < \rho_{\mathrm{FF}}(r)$ for $r>-1/2$. \end{enumerate} The inequalities in \ref{item:insight_rough} and \ref{item:insight_smooth} suggest that the \ref{item:ff} approach is advantageous when the QoI is smooth and the \ref{item:ee} approach is advantageous when the QoI is rough.
-An example of a rough QoI is $\qd \colon h\mapsto (dh/dx)(x_0)$, which returns a point evaluation of the first derivative of a univariate function (see the last item in Remark~\ref{rmk:linear_qoi_examples}).
-Direct application of such a rough QoI to a function is an ill-posed operation (e.g., amplifies perturbations in the function).
+The inequalities in \ref{item:insight_rough} and \ref{item:insight_smooth} \emph{suggest} that the \ref{item:ff} approach is advantageous when the QoI is smooth and the \ref{item:ee} approach is advantageous when the QoI is rough.
+Numerical evidence in the next subsection strongly supports this assertion.
+However, \emph{definitive} claims would require lower bounds to precisely separate the two methods.
+An example of a rough QoI is $\qd \colon h\mapsto (dh/dx)(x_0)$, which returns a point evaluation of the first derivative of a univariate function; see the last item in Remark~\ref{rmk:linear_qoi_examples}.
+Direct application of such a rough QoI to a function is an ill-posed operation, e.g., amplifies perturbations in the function.
 This may partially explain why \ref{item:ee} is preferable in this case, as the \ref{item:ee} estimator does not require the evaluation of $\qd$ while \ref{item:ff} does.
 We plot the functions $\rho_{\mathrm{EE}}$ and $\rho_{\mathrm{FF}}$ in Figure~\ref{fig:rates_plot}, which visualizes the main insights \ref{item:insight_rough} and \ref{item:insight_smooth} from the preceding discussion.